httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 from setting cookies (see {{third-party-cookies}}).

-If the user agent does attach a Cookie header field to an HTTP request, the user agent MUST send the cookie-string as the value of the header field.
-The cookie-string is computed as defined in {{retrieval-algorithm}}, whereby the retrieval-uri is defined as the request-uri and the same-site status is computed for the HTTP request as defined in {{same-site-requests}}.
+If the user agent does attach a Cookie header field to an HTTP request, the user agent MUST compute the cookie-string following the algorithm defined in
+{{retrieval-algorithm)}, indicating that the retrieval is for an HTTP request.
+The retrieval-uri is defined as the request-uri and the same-site status of the retrieval is computed for the HTTP request as defined in
+{{same-site-requests}}.

 ### Non-HTTP APIs {#non-http}

 The user agent MAY implement "non-HTTP" APIs that can be used to access stored cookies.

-A user agent MAY return an empty cookie-string in certain contexts, such as when retrieval occurs within a third-party context (see {{third-party-cookies}}).
+A user agent MAY return an empty cookie-string in certain contexts, such as when a retrieval occurs within a third-party context (see
+{{third-party-cookies}}).

-If a user agent does return cookies for a given call to a "non-HTTP" API with an associated Document, then the user agent MUST compute the cookie-string following the algorithm defined in {{retrieval-algorithm)}, whereby the retrieval-uri is the associated Document's URL.
-The retrieval is same-site if the Document's "site for cookies" is same-site with the top-level origin as defined in {{document-requests}}.
+If a user agent does return cookies for a given call to a "non-HTTP" API with an associated Document, then the user agent MUST compute the cookie-string following the algorithm defined in {{retrieval-algorithm)}, indicating that the retrieval is from a "non-HTTP" API.
+The retrieval-uri is the associated Document's cookie URL {{COOKIE-URL}}, and the retrieval is same-site if the Document's "site for cookies" is same-site with the top-level origin as defined in {{document-requests}}.

 ### Retrieval Algorithm {#retrieval-algorithm}

+The following algorithm returns a cookie-string from a given cookie store.
-Given a cookie store, a retrieval-uri, and the same-site status of the retrieval-uri, the following algorithm returns a cookie-string.
+Callers of this algorithm MUST provide a retrieval-uri, indicate the same-site status of the retrieval, and indicate whether the retrieval is for an HTTP request or from a "non-HTTP" API.

 1. Let cookie-list be the set of cookies from the cookie store that meets all of the following requirements: